howmanysmall/RbxReady/README.md

   print("Workspace has been fully loaded - the last instance to load was", LastToLoad) end)
 ```

+There is a single config variable in the module called `TIMEOUT`.
+This is default number of seconds the script will wait where no descendants have been added to deem the object loaded.

+The timeout value that gets used is essentially the minimum amount of time possible for an object to be fully loaded.
+This means that if the timeout is set to 1 (second), it will always take at least 1 second for an object to load.

 # API
 ### *void* Ready:Wait(*instance* Object [, *number* Timeout])